andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo.md

 Sondre suggests (??) so I meet him and Nora, along with Will and Anna, at the far end of sauna row.
-Unlike the rest of the saunas we are time constrained(??) if we want to take part in the *ritual*.
+Unlike the rest of the saunas we are time constrained(??) if we want to take part in *the ritual*.

 Once checked in we all shuffle into a sauna room with three rows of tiered benches.
 Everyone takes a seat and the most aggressively beautiful woman I've ever seen in my life floats into the sauna with a bundle of accessories.
-She explains, in a slightly aggressive(th) tone, that the *ritual* will last approximately 10 minutes and under no circumstances will there be any talking.
+She explains, in a slightly aggressive(th) tone, that *the ritual* will last approximately 10 minutes and under no circumstances will there be any talking.
 Just sit back and let the vibes wash over you.

-After the announcements she turns up the hypnotic music and begins the ritual.
+After the announcements she turns up the hypnotic music and thus begins the ritual.
 She starts by dipping a birch bough into a basin of water and spritzes everyone like a priest flinging holy water.
 She then turns up the heat and begins spinning a towel 'round her head like a helicopter, distributing the heat with